OrgFlow/docs/content/guides/getting-started/getting-started.md

 Whenever authentication is required, OrgFlow will open a browser window that will prompt you to log in to Salesforce.
 This ensures that OrgFlow never knows your password, and it also allows advanced authorization techniques (such as MFA) to be utilized by Salesforce.

 When the browser window opens, enter the password for your Salesforce user, and then complete any further challenges that Salesforce might ask for.
 Once Salesforce has verified your identity, it will give a token back to OrgFlow.
-This token can be remembered and re-used by OrgFlow for as long as it if valid for.
-This reduces the amount of times that Salesforce requires you to enter your password.
+This token can be remembered and re-used by OrgFlow for as long as it is valid.
+This reduces the number of times that Salesforce requires you to enter your password.

 ![Salesforce's OAuth dialog](images/oauth-blur.jpeg)